mImranAziz/project-ts/README.md

 Run the app in the development mode.\
 Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

+### Credentials
+login: admin
+password: p

+Very secure.

 ### Sort the grid

 Click on the header of any cell in the Students grid.
 You'll be able to sort and filter

 ### Swagger API
 You can find swagger API in http://localhost:3000/api and you may do CRUD operations there.
+Port will be the backend port you launched in step 1.
+Not client port.